RaftsDev/LifeMap-ver04-SpringMVC/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-Regarding this circumstances interface for user suppose to looks similar to presented bellow:
+Regarding this requirements interface for user has to looks similar to presented bellow:

 <img src="WebContent\resources\img\Hierarchy-tasks-interface.png" alt="Hierarchy of tasks" width="500" height="500">